What Immigrants Need to Know About Renting in Canada Without a Credit History

 • Number of credit applications you make.

 Many landlords turn away tenants who do not have a satisfactory credit score.
-The reason is landlords want to rent a home to tenants who show that they can pay rent on time and won’t fall back on payments.
+They want to rent a home to tenants who show they can pay rent on time and will not default on payments.

 Ways to build a credit score

-• Pay off all your dues in full each month, including your renters insurance.
-By doing this, you can honour your commitment to repay the dues, increase your credit score, and be considered a responsible borrower.
+• Pay all your dues in full each month, including your renters' insurance.
+This will honour your commitment to repay the dues, increase your credit score, and make you a responsible borrower.

 To rent a home in Canada without a credit history can be a stressful process.
 However, these tips will help you build your credit score and know your options to rent in the absence of a credit score.